Ready To Make Beautifully Designed Bonbons?

 We use Stone Ground chocolate in various applications; shelling moulds, making layers inside the bonbons and capping.
 White, Milk and Dark Chocolates all have different viscosities and therefore need to be worked with in different ways and understood in their own right.

-Elements covered in this class …
+Elements covered in this intensive …

 Cleaning & Polishing Moulds